MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 04 - Counters/README.md

 - what is the synchronous counter.
 - what is the T-type flip-flops.
+- for part two try to explain what the meaning of using regesters

 ## Part 1: Design and Implementation of an 4-bit and 8-bit Synchronous Counter

 <details>
   <summary>VHDL Code Implementation on the FPGA Board (4-bit Synchronous Counter)</summary>